cheolypark/SysMPy/README.md

 This tutorial walks you through how to run a simple SysMPy project.
 It will show you how to write a simple system modeling script and execute it.

-#### Example 1: Three action nodes
+#### Example 1: Simple Three Action Model

-This tutorial uses a simple project named a simple action model.
+This tutorial uses a simple project named a simple three action model.
 If you are unfamiliar with Python, take a time to study Python (https://www.python.org/).

 SMS has a simple form as shown the following code.